zim514/script.service.hue/README.md

 - **Force on & Set Brightness**: Force the selected lights on or to a particular brightness when playback starts.
 Otherwise, lights will stay at the previous brightness and turned off.
 This can also be accomplished via Start Scene in Video Actions.
 Using both can cause conflicts

 ### Colour Filters:
+As the system is based on RGB colour of the current frame, farfull whites and full blacks and produce harsh light.